Northwest Railway Museum train

 Want to make your little train lovers shake with excitement?
 Take them on one or more of these terrific local rail adventures, starting with the Northwest Railway Museum, a restored train depot in Snoqualmie.
 Visit the museum, which is free and open seven days a week, and go on a 75-minute excursion on weekends and holidays.

-Special events at the Railway Museum include the hugely popular Day Out With Thomas, July 13–22 this year (tickets are going fast!), where the “real” Thomas the Tank Engine drops in for a visit, and the annual Santa Train featuring the big guy in red (tickets go on sale in August).
+Special events at the Railway Museum include the hugely popular Day Out With Thomas, July 12–21 this year (tickets are on sale now), where the “real” Thomas the Tank Engine drops in for a visit, and the annual Santa Train featuring the big guy in red (tickets go on sale in August).

 Getting there: Regular trains can be boarded in either Snoqualmie or North Bend, both roughly 40 minutes from Seattle.